Autism Evaluations in Montana

 Heightened sensory or emotional sensitivities

-Challenges in social relationships or workplace communication
+Challenges in relationships or workplace communication

 High masking or “camouflaging” behaviors